subsquid/docs/docs/overview/index.md

 ## Design

-The Subsquid services stack separates data ingestion (archives) from data transformation and presentation (squids).
+The Subsquid services stack separates data ingestion (Archives) from data transformation and presentation (Squids).
 **Archives** ingest and store raw blockchain data in a normalized way.

-**Squids** are [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) projects that ingest historical on-chain data from archives, transform it according to the user-defined data mappers and present it with a GraphQL API.
+**Squids** are [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) projects that ingest historical on-chain data from Archives, transforming it according to user-defined data mappers and presenting it as a GraphQL API.

 ## Archives